neelkapse/gender-swapper/README.md

 Uses the online natural language [Text Processing API] (http://text-processing.com).

 Meant to study how gender-specific the treatment of a character is in a given written work.
-Closely analyzing a gender swapped text often helps provide a better understanding of what plot elements are tied stringly to the character's gender.
-Analyzing multiple works by one author can help generalize about any gender bias in his or her writing.
+Closely analyzing a gender swapped text often helps provide a better understanding of what plot elements are tied strongly to the character's gender.
+Analyzing multiple works by one author can help generalize any gender bias in his or her writing.

 ## Usage